The Approximate Degree of Bipartite Perfect Matching: The Dual Polynomial of Bipartite Perfect Matching

 \begin{leftbar} \begin{definition} Let $G\subseteq K_{n,n}$. $G$ is a \textbf{totally ordered graph}, if there exists an ordering $\pi \in S_n$ of its left vertices, such that:

 \end{definition} \end{leftbar}

 Given a totally ordered graph $G$, we may permute the vertices in its left and right bipartitions (separately) so that both bipartitions are sorted in decreasing order of degree.
-Applying this transformation yields a graph $H \cong G$, which we refer to as a ``sorted ordered graph''.
-Formally:
+This automorphism produces a graph $H \cong G$, which we refer to as a ``sorted ordered graph''.
+Our motivation in applying such a transformation is due to the fact that $\BPMnstar$ is invariant to permutations over its bipartitions.
+Thus, the dual coefficient of any ordered graph and its corresponding sorted ordered graph are identical.

 \begin{leftbar} \begin{definition} Let $G\subseteq K_{n,n}$. $G$ is a \textbf{sorted ordered graph} if:

 and furthermore:

 \end{definition} \end{leftbar}